All Episodes

 Realistically, Obama's just hoping to win a big enough slice to silence the talk of a failing presidency.

-And in Stanley Hoyer's out there saying, How many times are you gonna hear this?
+And instead of the Hoyers out there saying, how many times are you going to hear this?

-Those union thugs who want to fight out there in Ohio, not gonna be happy to hear about these two stories, my friends.
+Those union thugs who want to fight out there in Ohio are not going to be happy to hear about these two stories, my friends.

 We'll be back.